vpistis/OrganizeMediaFiles/README.md

 **Important**: process only photo/video (and maybe audio) files with specified extensions.
 Use the `config.json` to change paths and other stuff.

+**All paths are intended without any escaping char,like backslashes**

 ### LOG_FILE
 Default: `"LOG_FILE": "organize_media_files.log"`.
 Where is placed the log file.